 The traditional Italian meal consists of antipasto (appetizer), primo (generally a pasta or rice dish), secondo (usually some kind of meat or fish dish) with contorno (side dish), followed by a dessert, fruit, or cheese plate.
 Even when eating in a restaurant, however, don’t feel obliged to order every course. it is totally acceptable to choose two items or, increasingly, just one.

 Other alternatives include pizzerie (pizza places), paninoteche (sandwich shops), or self-service (cafeteria-style service).
-For a quick and cheap lunch you can also buy focaccia or pizza al taglio, a very popular type of pizza baked in large rectangular trays and generally sold in rectangular slices by weight.
+For a quick and cheap lunch you can also buy focaccia or pizza al taglio, a very popular type of pizza generally sold in rectangular slices by weight.

 Another convenient place for eating is the rosticceria or tavola calda: they are basically “slow food” takeaway services where the food on sale is restaurant quality, though the price is much lower.
 You can find a variety of dishes, both cold and hot, ranging from roasted meats and pasta to vegetables and salads.
 Click here for more information.